dgautsch/static-standards/README.md

-# Think Brownstone Development Standards
+# A Static Site Generator to Document Coding Standards

-This is a guide to the TBI Dev Standards.
-The full standards can be found on BitBucket.
+This documents coding standards for your organization with HarpJS.